Pilgrim's Pride (PPC)

 At StockStory, we prefer high gross margin businesses because they indicate pricing power or differentiated products, giving the company a chance to generate higher operating profits.

 Pilgrim's Pride has bad unit economics for a consumer staples company, signaling it operates in a competitive market and lacks pricing power because its products can be substituted.
-As you can see below, it averaged a 12.5% gross margin over the last two years.
-Said differently, for every $100 in revenue, a chunky $87.46 went towards paying for raw materials, production of goods, transportation, and distribution.
+As you can see below, it averaged a 12.8% gross margin over the last two years.
+That means Pilgrim's Pride paid its suppliers a lot of money ($87.16 for every $100 in revenue) to run its business.

 7. Operating Margin